devondragon/formHandler/README.md

 ## Configuration

-Before getting started, copy the `example.env` file to a `.env` file and replace the default configurations with your own.
+Before getting started, copy the `example.env` file to a `.env` file in the project's root directory, and replace the default configurations with your own.

 **Note:** As of now, the project doesn't support form configurations and takes in any data sent to it, sending alerts to the email configured in the `.env` file.